Skip to main content

 Fishing Contests

-An adult fishing contest exists when 6 or more licensed anglers (15 years old and above) fish competitively for Game Fish.
+A fishing contest exists when 6 or more licensed anglers (16 years or above) fish competitively for Game Fish.
 A fishing contest permit is required.
-A youth (14 years or under) fishing event only needs approval from regional office.
+A juvenile (14 years or under) fishing event only needs approval from regional office.

 Questions?